CamJord/Secure-Blockchain-Voting/README.md

     ```
 <br>
 ## Example run
-An example run can be found in the included file:
+An example run can be found in the included files:
     ```
 Example.ipynb
+Example.pdf
     ```